M.S. in Mechanical Engineering - Research

-Their experience culminates with a final research report and presentation to faculty and students at the Department of Mechanical Engineering's annual Graduate Research Symposium each spring.
+This degree culminates with a final research report and presentation to faculty and students at the Department of Mechanical Engineering's annual Masters Research Symposium each spring.
+Awards are given for the best posters as determined by a panel of judges consisting of faculty members and potentially industry professionals.
+Your external publication can be submitted to the department to fulfill the research report requirement.

 Admission to the M.S. in Mechanical Engineering–Research program does not guarantee admission into our Ph.D. program.
 Ph.D. students are accepted through our direct Ph.D. program.